apenwarr/redo/Documentation/redo-ifchange.md

 autodependency mechanism in `make`(1), because make requires that you declare all your dependencies before running the target build commands.

+# TIP 2

+Try to list as many dependencies as possible in a single call to redo-ifchange.
+Every time you run redo-ifchange, the shell has to fork+exec it, which takes time.
+Plus redo can only parallelize your build if you give it multiple targets to build at once.
+It's fine to have a couple of separate redo-ifchange invocations for a particular target when necessary (as in TIP 1 above), but try to keep it to a minimum.
+For example here's a trick for generating a list of targets, but redo-ifchanging them all at once:

+	for d in *.c; do
+		echo ${d%.c}.o
+	done |
+	xargs redo-ifchange

 # REDO